 Hi!
-I’m Megz, or Barefoot.
-I’m a medical doctor in South Africa, doing my first year of a two-year internship in a semi-urban hospital complex.
+I’m a medical doctor in South Africa, currently doing my Community Service year at a children’s hospital in Cape Town.
 Born and bred in the Eastern Cape, South Africa, from whence the affinity for bare feet and the simple life.

 I’m a 90s kids who loves reading, writing and traveling.
 I dabble in politics and used to be active in Student Government.
 These days I’m all about doctors making a difference in the larger socioeconomic sphere.
 I am also an activist for change in the South African public health sector.